 *A discussion of ocean invertebrates (Mollusks-Crustaceans, Echinoderms, Cnidaria) See pic below.

-*A few of the landmarks in the US (looking at the cards) and discussion of the southwest
+*A few of the landmarks in the US (looking at the cards) and discussion of the southwest.
+You can grab these free here:

 But the presentations led to their own work… drawings, notebook work, read aloud time, etc.

 Here are some invertebrate cards I made to go along with our discussion.
-Remember, crustaceans, arachnids and insects are all part of the arthropod group (look at this chart to see what I mean).
+Remember, crustaceans, arachnids and insects are all part of the arthropod group.
 This is not a complete list of invertebrate groups, just some of the ones we have been discussing.
+If your kids are older (or if they are especially interested) you can go into lots more depth about Arthropods!

 One thing I have to say about this past week is that I had to end the school day because *I* had other things on!!
 So far so good!
 We went well over three hours each day since we leapt back into things straight after lunch as well.